 Ready to move away from your AOBRD?

 AOBRDs weren’t designed to meet the FMCSA ELD requirements – so trying to retrofit old technology and turn an AOBRD into something it wasn’t built for (trying to meet complex regulatory specs), is more of a risk than it’s worth.

 Why make the switch to EROAD’s ELD?

 Make your road to ELD compliance as smooth as possible

-Take the hassles out of HOS compliance with an electronic logging device that gives you superior easy of use, accuracy and consistency.
+Take the hassles out of HOS compliance with an electronic logging device that gives you superior ease of use, accuracy and consistency.